bwssytems/ha-bridge/README.md

 Upnp has been very closed on this platform to try and respond as a hue and there is now a setting to control if it is more open or strict, Add -Dupnp.strict=`<true|false>` to your command line to have the emulator respond to what it thinks is an echo to a hue or any other device.
 The default is upnp.strict=true.
 ### -Dtrace.upnp=`<true|false>`
 Turn on tracing for upnp discovery messages.
 The default is false.
-## Web Config
+## HA Bridge Device Configuration
-Configure by going to the url for the host you are running on or localhost with port you have assigned: and use the helpers for the Vera or Harmony Hub to create devices that the Echo will find.
+You must configure devices before you will have any thing for the Echo to receive.
+The easy way to get devices configures is with the web interface by going to the url for the host you are running on or localhost with port you have assigned: and use the helpers for the Vera or Harmony Hub to create devices that the Echo will find.

+Another way to add a device is through the Manual Add Tab.
+This allows you to manually enter the name, the on and off URLs and select if there are custom handling with the type of call that can be made.
+This allows for control of anything that has a distinct request that can be executed so you are not limited to the Vera or the Harmony.

+The format of these can be the default HTTP request which excecutes the URLs formtted as http://<your stuff here> as a GET.
+Other options to this are to select the HTTP Verb and add the data type and add a body that is passed with the request.
+Another option that is detected by the bridge is to use the udp://<ip_address>:<port>/<your stuff here to send a UDP request.
+If your data for the UDP request is formatted as "0x00F009B9" lexical hex format, the bridge will convert the UDP data into a binary stream to send.
+Sed the examples inthe Configuration REST API Usage Section to get an idea.

+Also, you may want to use the REST API's listed below to configure your devices.

+Web Configuration Access
 ```
 http://<ip address>:<port>
 ```